w3c/wcag3/guidelines/groups/text-and-wording/clear-language.md

 :::ednote
-This :term[guideline] will include exceptions for poetic, scriptural, artistic, and other content whose main goal is expressive rather than informative.
+This :term[guideline] will include exceptions for poetic, scriptural, artistic, and other content whose main goal is expressive rather than :term[informative].
 :::

 :::ednote